Implan-Group/api/impact/workflows/CreateProject.md

 # Impact API - Create Project Workflow
 - This document is a supplement to the [Impact ReadMe](https://github.com/Implan-Group/api/blob/main/impact/readme.md)
 - Further detail on additional workflow topics can be found on [support.implan.com](https://support.implan.com/hc/en-us)
+- Projects are the top level of organization for an analysis and contain the specifics of the Aggregation Scheme, Household Set, MRIO status, and folder placement.
+- This document describes the basic IMPLAN ImpactAPI workflow to create a Project, add Events, and link Events and Regions in Groups

 ### Notes:
 - All API Endpoints require a valid JWT Bearer Token ([JWT.IO](https://jwt.io/))
   - Please see the [authentication](https://github.com/Implan-Group/api/blob/main/impact/readme.md#authentication---retrieving-bearer-access-token) section of the primary Readme to review authentication steps
 - Variables for endpoints will appear inside of double-braces, those must be replaced with valid values before execution
   - e.g. `{{api_domain}}` should be replaced with `https://api.implan.com/`
   - See the [Development Variables](https://github.com/Implan-Group/api/blob/main/impact/readme.md#development-variables) section of the Readme for more information